teyinlml/minliangliu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Postdoctoral Fellow at the [[Wallace H. Coulter Department of Biomedical Engineering](https://bme.gatech.edu/bme/)], Georgia Institute of Technology and Emory University.
-I received my Ph.D. degree in Mechanical Engineering from [[Georgia Institute of Technology](https://www.gatech.edu/)], in 2020.
-Previously, I received a B.Eng. degree in Mechatronic Engineering from [[Zhejiang University](https://www.zju.edu.cn/english/)], in 2015.
+I am currently working as a Postdoctoral Fellow at the [Wallace H. Coulter Department of Biomedical Engineering](https://bme.gatech.edu/bme/), Georgia Institute of Technology and Emory University.
+I received my Ph.D. degree in Mechanical Engineering from [Georgia Institute of Technology](https://www.gatech.edu/), in 2020.
+Previously, I received a B.Eng. degree in Mechatronic Engineering from [Zhejiang University](https://www.zju.edu.cn/english/), in 2015.

 My research interests lie primarily in the area of constitutive modeling for soft fibrous tissues:
 * Machine learning surrogate models for fast computational analysis;